dougy147/idiomatik/README.md

 To unwrap it, we could consider a rule like `(~_) --> ~_`.
 However, that could also lead to problems when we will consider solving expressions starting by the most nested sub-expressions.
 Indeed, we shouldn't unwrap an expression before solving what is inside (that obviously depends on the property we want for the language we build...).
 Adding a META operator like `$`, meaning `ANY_OPERAND`, could be helpful.

+Rewrite rules put aside, `idiomatik` is by default [PEMDAS](https://en.wikipedia.org/wiki/Order_of_operations#Mnemonics) compliant, solving propositions in the "right" order, even when parenthesis are missing.
+This is by default but it is configurable thanks to a priority value given to operators in the `SYMBOL_TABLE` (the lowest, the highest in priority).
+Some special cases are not consensual when considering the "correct solving order", so choices are to be made, potentially compromising full control.
+For example, [serial exponentiation](https://en.wikipedia.org/wiki/Order_of_operations#Special_cases) is hard coded in `idiomatik` to be solved left to right (i.e. $2^3^4 = (2^3)^4 = 4096$).
+One would probably need to assign a direction of precedence to each operator to allow flexibility.

+This process of desambiguation is of course of interest to solve expressions, but also to draw trees (a goal of a near future).

 That's where `idiomatik` is for now.